robhiddinga/Fietslader/README.md

 # Fietslader / Bicycle loader
-domoticz script to detect loading state and turn uinit off.
+domoticz script to detect loading state and turns unit off when finished.
 To prevend fire in your shed from overheated units.

 I have my bike loader on a NAS-WR01ZE.